Siyavula/emas.loadtest/emas/loadtest/emas-performance-report/source/index.rst

     external system.
 Here are the `Practice proxy`_ results.
 To test this we recorded a `Funkload`_ test that logs in to the site and then navigates to a simple view in Monassis.
-This view does no processing beyond returning basic headers and 'OK'.
+This view does no processing beyond returning basic headers and the string literal 'OK'.

     For the full practise service test we recorded a `Funkload`_ test that logs in to the site, browses to the practise service and then does 10 questions.
     The answers to these questions are fetched from the 'oracle' HTTP server.
+    This test we then ran with user concurrencies of 100, 150 and 200.

     We used the following test configuration: